kayden-yan/cse15l-lab-reports/week1_lab_report.md

 There are many useful commands that are provided in lab instructions.
 Here is an example of how I used those commands:
 ![lab1commands](https://user-images.githubusercontent.com/122576038/212785816-6649fed8-8c47-47f7-a493-b410ac4b5bfb.jpg)

+Here are some commands I used to navigate through online server directory:

+ls - print a list of files and subdirectories within directories

+cd - change the working directory to the given directory

+pwd - print the current working directory

+I found it much easier to dive in folders when everytime I use 'cd' then 'ls' to print out the list.
+Use pwd to check the and confirm where I am working on.

 Make sure to use `exit` to close the connection once you finish working on the server.